 Some of the most eloquent voices in debates around gender come from gender theorists.
-But scientists, too, are involved.
-Researchers like Dr. Leslie Henderson, PhD, professor of physiology and neurobiology at Dartmouth University’s Geisel School of Medicine, unpacks the challenges of studying the science behind gender issues like transgender identities.
+But scientists, too, are making valuable contributions.
+Researchers like Dr. Leslie Henderson, PhD, professor of physiology and neurobiology at Dartmouth University’s Geisel School of Medicine, unpacks the complexities of studying the science of gender.
 Says Henderson:

 I have spent more than two decades studying sex-specific differences in the brain.
 I hazard a guess that I know more than most people on this issue, although I also know that we scientists have only a rudimentary understanding of how genetic, epigenetic, hormonal and environmental factors interact during brain development and into adulthood to form the incredibly diverse and complex spectrum that forms gender roles and gender identity.

-Henderson’s suggestion that gender roles may be linked to myriad variables, including hormonal and environmental factors, is borne out by research done by Dr. Lee Jackson, PhD, a professor of ecology and evolutionary biology in UCalgary's Faculty of Science.
+Henderson’s suggestion that hormonal and environmental factors may be responsible for the complexity of sex and gender is borne out by research done by Dr. Lee Jackson, PhD, a professor of ecology and evolutionary biology in UCalgary's Faculty of Science.
 Jackson's team studies the impact of environmental conditions on Southern Alberta rivers and lakes.
 Also, as scientific director of Calgary's Advancing Canadian Wastewater Assets (ACWA) initiative, Jackson's research involves finding new ways to remove contaminants from wastewater before it's released back into the environment.

 The feminization of fish

-One of Jackson’s key findings to date is that environmental contaminants are causing the genders of fish to shift.
+One of Jackson’s key findings to date is that environmental contaminants are changing the reproductive biology of fish.
 Jackson has co-authored a paper demonstrating a link between water-borne chemicals and the feminization of fish in Alberta's Oldman and Red Deer rivers.

 The feminization is a response to exposure to environmental contaminants.

-Chemical analysis of the water showed the presence of organic contaminants, including synthetic and natural estrogen, bisphenol A (a chemical used in making plastics), and natural and synthetic steroids.
-The steroids are common by-products of agricultural and cattle farming activity.
+Chemical analysis of the water showed the presence of organic contaminants, including synthetic and natural estrogen (released naturally by female mammals or from birth control pills), bisphenol A (a chemical used in making plastics), and natural and synthetic steroids (common by-products of agricultural and cattle farming activity).

 To define the link between environmental factors and feminization, Jackson looked at the reproductive tissues of the fish at a microscopic level.
 “We’re trying to understand the link between chemicals, the genome of the minnow, how those chemicals act on the genome and change the proteins that are produced, and how that is ultimately expressed in fish populations,” says Jackson.
 "It's like peeling away layers of an onion to understand how the external environment acts on the genome and affects each layer."